Home

 Some of these beliefs have been acquired overtime, while we may have picked others from our parents inadvertently (specially in regards to money, for instance).

 Negative thinking shows as well when we worry.
-Richard Templar, author of "The rules of life", states that "It's OK to worry, or to know how not to" (find here some useful advice for dealing with worries).
+Richard Templar, author of 'The rules of life', states that "It's OK to worry, or to know how not to".

 The reality is that events, circumstances, people, everything, has a positive and a negative side.
 It just depends on which side you choose to look at.

 The way you choose to look at life is the way that life will actually manifest for you.
-Find out more about this truth in having a positive attitude outlook.
+With every thought you are having you are actively creating your present and your future.

 You will not eliminate negative thoughts by fighting against them.
-Rather, the best way to deal with them is to replace them for positive thoughts, as clearly explained in these steps of positive thinking.
+Rather, the best way to deal with them is to replace them for positive thoughts, one at a time.

 You can also decide to explore where a certain belief which makes you think negative comes from.
 When you understand where your belief is created, you have the power to change it.